Betis Church: Church building

 The unique design of Betis Church reflects the integration of Spanish and Latin American architecture to indigenous architecture, including elements of Oriental style during the Spanish colonial era.
 The Church's political power of that period manifests in the architecture.
 It had been designed to withstand attacks during revolts and rebellions, giving the church the appearance of a fortress.
 The blending of religion and military portrays the manner Spain saw its situation in the Philippines.
 The church was also designed to withstand earthquakes that occur often in the region.
 This unique architectural style became known as Earthquake Baroque.

 The retablo, a classic altar, is ornately decorated with carved designs.
 The religious frescoes in the ceiling and murals on the wall with its intricate sculpture and paintings in gold dust are reminiscent of the Renaissance age of European Art.
 One can behold the majesty of its ceiling, walls and the altar from the aisle near the main door.
 There are paintings and murals of the Holy Family, selected Biblical scenes, Catholic saints and cherubs.
-No wonder, it is dubbed as “the Sistine Chapel” of the Philippines.
+The church is dubbed as "the Sistine Chapel" of the Philippines.

 The church was built by Augustinian priests from 1660 to 1670.
 The initial structure was composed of wooden materials.
 However, the Church was destroyed by several fires, which justified the consequent use of non-combustible concrete materials in 1770.

 The artworks of the interior were extensively done in 1939 under the last Spanish friar who served as parish priest, Fr.
 Santiago Blanco, OSA.
 Native painter Macario Ligón was later commissioned to paint the ceiling of the church.
 Later in the 1970s, Ligón's assistant and nephew Victor Ramos restored 80 percent of the ceiling and mural paintings.
 The floor of the church is made of tough native wood.
 The main entrance to the church features some heavy details.
-The carvings portray the “Gates of Paradise”.
+The carvings portray the "Gates of Paradise".

 A museum (Museo Ning Betis) stands on the right side of the Church which shows some vintage photos and the history of the church.

 Outside, sculptures could be found including the monuments of Santiago de Galicia, St. Joseph the Carpenter and the Sacred Heart of Jesus.
 Also in front of the church is the Betis Artesian Well known to be the oldest deep well in the province.

 Standing at the nave of the church, one can see the ceilings, walls and the retablo styled with paintings and murals of the Holy Family, selected scenes from the bible, Catholic saints and cherubs.